-Our directors are elected to serve until the next annual meeting of shareholders and until his or her successor shall have been duly elected and qualified.
+Our directors are elected to serve until the next annual meeting of stockholders and until his or her successor shall have been duly elected and qualified.
+Except for Mr. Popielec, none of the individuals nominated for re-election to our Board, is or has been employed by a parent, subsidiary or other affiliate of the Company.
 Certain information with respect to our directors is presented below.